-The business strategy for the Aviation services segment has been mainly built on expanding markets domestically and growing international footprints with a focus on MENA and Africa.
-The strategy also targets growing GHC fleet to meet anticipated growth, while upgrading the existing fleet to retain customer base with most advanced aircrafts, and growing maintenance, repairs and overhaul activities.
+The business strategy for aviation services segment focuses on expanding domestic markets and growing international footprints, particularly, in the MENA and Africa regions.
+The strategy includes growing the fleet to meet anticipated demand, upgrading the existing fleet to retain customers with most advanced aircrafts, and expanding Maintenance, Repairs and Overhaul (MRO) activities.